Footing and Stem Wall Foundation: Detail, Cost & Construction

 • Filter fabric

-• Damp-proofing or waterproofing
+• Damp-proofing or waterproofing on the wall

 • Downspout extensions